anaclb/misc/README.md

 # kaggle

-Here I'll be taking Machine Learning courses and participating in coding competitions.
+Here I'll be posting my solutions to kaggle's Machine Learning courses and coding competitions.